oscar-davids/lpmsdemo/README.md

 If build successed, can find main execute file in lpmsdemo folder.

-For classification need to trained medel file. please change trained file(base on tensorflow)  to tmodel.pb  and copy in lpmsdemo folder, start server following command.
+For classification need to trained medel file. please change trained file(base on tensorflow)  to tmodel.pb  and copy in lpmsdemo folder, now can start server.

 ./main